The kingdom of Pedir (Pidie). Existed in the 15th century. Located on Sumatera, District Pidie, province of Aceh.

 Leter it became a small kingdom under the sultanate of Aceh.

-About the heir of Pedir
+About the king of Pedir

-History of Pedir
+History of the kingdom Pedir

 After the kingdom of Sama Indra succumbed to the Kingdom of Aceh Darussalam, the next sultan of Aceh, Sultan Mahmud II Alaiddin Johan Sjah appointed king Husein Sjah as the young sultan in the autonomous Sama Indra country under the kingdom of Aceh Darussalam.
 The kingdom of Sama Indra was later renamed the kingdom of Pedir, which gradually transformed into the Pidie kingdom as it is known today.